SAP/WebClientDevGuide/README.md

 ### onMessage(payload)

-This function is called each time the WebClient receives response messages from the bot and hence allows your web application to react to incoming bot responses.
+This function is called each time the Web Client receives response messages from the bot and hence allows your web application to react to incoming bot responses.
 You could, for example, parse message payloads and dynamically change the state of your web application.
 | Parameter | Description |
 | ---- | ----------- |
 | payload| *object*<br>A payload object of the form<br>{ messages: [array of messages] } |

 ### getClientInfo(defaults)

-This function will be called once when the WebClient is loaded and allows to provide a set of supported static user- or client-level attributes (e.g. language and timezone).
+This function will be called once when the Web Client is loaded and allows to provide a set of supported static user- or client-level attributes (e.g. language and timezone).
 These values will then be made available in the Bot Builder as object 'client_info' and can be accessed just like 'memory'.

 | Parameter | Description |
 | ---- | ----------- |